Effective interactions for the SM fermion mass hierarchy and their possible UV realization: Acknowledgments

 \section{Acknowledgments}

-AECH and IS are supported by ANID-Chile FONDECYT 1210378, 1190845, ANID PIA/APOYO AFB230003 and Proyecto Milenio-ANID-ICN2019\_044.
-The work of DR and OZ is supported by Sostenibilidad UdeA, UdeA/CODI Grant 2020-33177, and Minciencias Grants CD 82315 CT ICETEX 2021-1080 and 80740-492-2021.
+AECH and IS are supported by ANID-Chile FONDECYT 1210378, 1241855, 1190845, ANID PIA/APOYO AFB220004, and ANID Programa Milenio code ICN2019$\_$044.
+The work of DR and DZ is supported by Sostenibilidad UdeA, UdeA/CODI Grant 2020-33177, and Minciencias Grants CD 82315 CT ICETEX 2021-1080 and 80740-492-2021.
 O.Z. would like to acknowledge support from the ICTP through the Associates Programme (2023-2028).
 AECH thanks Universidad de Antioquia for hospitality where this work was started.